english-blog/english-blog.github.io/_posts/2011-10-20-sikandar-10-players-68-days-binayak-banerjee-soma-ghosh-book-review.md

 To sum up in a single line 'Sikandar is a kaleidoscope'.
 It shows different colors and patterns but no value or moral to back up.
 Can be chosen to read casually or for a train journey.

-**PS:** This review is a part of the [Book Reviews Program](http://blog.blogadda.com/2011/05/04/indian-bloggers-book-reviews) at [BlogAdda.com](http://www.blogadda.com/).
-Participate now to get free books!